 Some applicants embellish their employment records to claim longer employment periods and higher earnings, or they may even say — falsely — that they own a small business.

-None of this messing with the truth is likely to work, since lenders will ask to look at tax records that confirm actual income and tax payment history.
+None of this messing with the truth is likely to work, since lenders will ask to look at tax returns or records that confirm actual income and tax payment history.

 Even if the fibbing isn’t found out right away, it could cause problems later if the homebuyer winds up with a mortgage that's too much to handle.
 Owners can lose their homes and seriously damage their credit history.